mpostol/.github/README.md

 ### [CommServer integration with the OOI](https://github.com/users/mpostol/projects/1)

-This project is aimed at `CommServer` software migration from on-premise subversion repository to GitHub and publishing it as the Open-source software (OSS).
-OSS is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.

-The project will be used to manage the migration process of transferring multi-parts software from an on-premise subversion repository to a set of GitHub repositories.

-After migration, this project will aggregate the description of all activities addressing the software maintenance process.

-`CommServer` is a package of software to manage data transfer.
+`CommServer` is a software package to manage data transfer.
 Built-in technologies and algorithms provide a smart data transmission that automatically adapts its parameters to the process needs and underlying communication network capabilities.
 To learn more about `CommServer` software family visit the [software home page](http://www.commsvr.com/).

 The `CommServer` software was written by CAS Lodz Poland.
 I am the founder and Executive Director of CAS.
-Now CAS is just an individual business activity conducted by me, so I decided to move this software to Open Source and integrated it with the more general concept Object-Oriented Internet.
+Now CAS is just an individual business activity conducted by me, so I decided to port this software to Open Source (OSS) and integrate it with the more general concept Object-Oriented Internet.
+OSS is a type of computer software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.

-The software import process is managed using independent project: [Management of the migration to open source process](https://github.com/commsvr-com/migration2os)
+The import process is managed using an independent project: [Management of the migration to open source process](https://github.com/commsvr-com/migration2os).
+However, main purpose of this project it to manage the transfer of the  multi-parts CommServer software from an on-premise subversion repository to a set of GitHub repositories and finally integrate it with the OOI.

 The linked repositories are listed below.